This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 All examples in this article are backed by a full pytest suite covering unit tests, graph behavior, and failure scenarios:

-If you want to build reliable AI workflows, you need to stop thinking in terms of prompts and start thinking in terms of state and transitions.
+To build reliable AI workflows, I believe it’s much better to stop thinking in terms of prompts and start thinking in terms of state and transitions.

 The Problem with “Output-Based” Testing